yufanghou/yufanghou.github.io/_pages/about.md

 ## News

+- 09/2024: Our paper "[WikiContradict: A Benchmark for Evaluating LLMs on Real-World Knowledge Conflicts from Wikipedia](https://arxiv.org/abs/2406.13805)" has been accepted at the NeurIPS 2024 dataset and benchmark track.

 - 09/2024: Two papers have been accepted at EMNLP 2024 Main Conference and Findings.

 - 09/2024 I will serve as a senior area chair at NAACL 2025.